Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 "Sloppy" is the word that best describes the Russian army during the invasion of Ukraine in 2022.
 And the result speaks for itself.
 The war continues to drag on, with Russia achieving no significant gains and suffering massive casualties.
 It appears that Russia is losing its war of aggression, and poor planning, lack of coordination, and misinformed troops were just a few of the reasons.
 The Russian army is also prone to dumb mistakes, like troops shooting down their own aircraft and leaving their intact vehicles for Ukrainian farmers to drag away.

 And the failures could also be attributed to the lack of morale among the troops.

 Overall, conscripts are enduring a miserable life in the Russian military.
-They are fed with misinformation, lack supplies and clear orders, and are facing fierce and motivated Ukrainian defenders.
+They are fed with misinformation, lack supplies, and clear orders, and are facing fierce and motivated Ukrainian defenders.
 And the beatings they endured in the barracks also affected their will to fight.
 Instead of producing toughened and fierce soldiers, the soldiers marched out demotivated and traumatized by the treatment they endured.
-In other armies, positive reinforcement helped instill discipline and fighting spirit.
-But there is nothing positive or motivating when the life you have in the barracks is nothing but humiliation, beatings and bullying.
+In other armies, positive reinforcement helped instill discipline and a fighting spirit.
+But there is nothing positive or motivating when the life you have in the barracks is nothing but humiliation, beatings, and bullying.
 The loss of morale in the Russian army is so widespread that there are reports of soldiers shooting themselves in the leg, or sabotaging their own equipment, so they have excuses not to fight.
 Some people even wondered if the low morale of the troops could lead to mutiny.